platformsh/platformsh-docs/docs/src/security/waf.md

 ## Framework and runtime specific protections

-Platform.sh's Enterprise WAF also included several protective rules specific to supported runtimes and commonly deployed frameworks, such as Drupal and Magento.
+Platform.sh's WAF also included several protective rules specific to supported runtimes and commonly deployed frameworks, such as Drupal and Magento.

 ### Drupal